daylinmorgan/dotfiles/home/private_dot_config/nvim/README.md

-# 💤 LazyVim
+# 💤 LazyVim based Neovim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+## Notes

+Currently includes a custom `treesitter` query for markdown to prevent it from hiding code block fences, when conceal is enabled.

+## TODO

+- [ ] make flake8 use a sensible line-length.... -> 88